sansabilagalih/hanafuda/README.md

   ```
   09PHT9
   ```
-- Deposit $1 to ETH BASE, just not too much.
+- Deposit $1 to ETH ARBITRUM, just not too much.
 - Make 5,000 transactions to earn 300/hour (to unlock cards and get points).
 - Make 10,000 transactions to earn 643 Garden Rewards boxes (to unlock collection cards).